Fluids in random media and dimensional augmentation

-The relation with the earlier field theory approaches may be seen in the $D$-dimensional version of (\ref{ft}) by rescaling $\rho\to\l\rho$ and $V_{ab}\to\l^{2}V_{ab}$, which modifies the measure to $e^{-\l^2{\cal H}}$.
+The relation of the first with the earlier field theory approaches may be seen in the $D$-dimensional version of (\ref{ft2}) by rescaling $\rho\to\l\rho$ and $V\to\l^{2}$, which modifies the measure to $e^{-\l^2{\cal H}}$.
 The limit $\l\to\infty$ then formally leads to the classical equations, the tree Feynman diagrams \cite{trees} and conjectured Parisi-Sourlas supersymmetry and dimensional reduction.
 In fact $\l^{-2}$ may be identified as the dangerously irrelevant variable in that approach, which is responsible for the breaking of hyperscaling.
-The results presented above imply that exact supersymmetry and dimensional transmutation apply to the infinite range model, so there is no direct contradiction with rigorous results for finite range interactions and impurity correlations.
-It would be interesting to explore whether taking $\l$ finite is associated with explicit supersymmetry breaking.
-Note that it is difficult to apply Imry-Ma type arguments to our model because of the complex random field.

-Since the binary fluid also exhibits the universal repulsive singularity, the main result (\ref{ran}) may be seen as a minor extension of Brydges-Imbrie \cite{bi}.
-However, following the alternative interpretation in this Letter, it may also be viewed as a correspondence between the pure repulsive gas singularity in $d$ dimensions and a similar problem in $D$ dimensions in an imaginary random potential.
-It would be useful to be able to extend our arguments directly to the lattice gas formulation of the Ising model.
-However, the cluster expansion, although tractable, is then more complicated, and in particular it does not appear possible to interpret the tree decoration factors simply as a quenched average over a gaussian random potential.
+It is difficult to see how such a mechanism could fail as $D$ is lowered.
+More likely is that the breaking of fine-tuning becomes relevant.
+It would be interesting to carry out numerical simulations on finite-range models in lower dimensions with fine-tuning of the random field covariance.

-Finally, we have pointed out that dimensional transmutation by two, which is a consequence of supersymmetry \cite{ps1,ps2}, also follows from Kirchhoff's theorem \cite{kirch} which preceded this by some 132 years!
+Finally, we have pointed out that dimensional shift by two, which may be seen as a consequence of supersymmetry \cite{ps1,ps2}, also follows from Kirchhoff's theorem \cite{kirch} which preceded this by some 132 years \cite{discussion}.

-\em Acknowledgements. \em This work was carried out while the author was writing a contribution on the Yang-Lee edge singularity for a memorial volume for Michael Fisher \cite{jcmef}, who made so many important contributions to our understanding of the critical behavior of fluids and magnets.
-The author thanks S.~Rychkov for comments on an earlier version of this paper.
+\em Acknowledgements. \em The author thanks J.~Imbrie, S.~Rychkov and K.~Wiese for comments on earlier versions of this paper.
+This work was carried out while the author was affiliated with the Department of Physics, University of California, Berkeley and he thanks, in particular, J.~Moore for arranging this.